danielbarczynski/practicing-git/commands.md

 git reset HEAD^ => uncommits (localy) **pushed** files and stage them again
 git reset --hard HEAD^ => uncommits (localy) **pushed** files and unstaged them
 git push --force => if there is no commits, just deletes last commit from remote (also from history)
-git rebase => with rebase you say to use another branch as the new base for your work. moves changes from a branch to another but alters the history by moving the origin branch's starting point. it does not create a merge commit
+git rebase => with rebase you say to use another branch as the new base for your work. moves changes from a branch to another but alters the history by moving. using when someone made changes in e.g. main and you want to update (rebase) your base the origin branch's starting point. it does not create a merge commit
 git merge [branch-name]  => merges two branches. it also adds all commits to the branch history. history is preserved
 git merge --abort => aborts merge conflict